kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

 between various Ingress providers.
 As support for this annotation is universal, this concept should be promoted to an actual field.

-#### Proposal
+#### Ingress class proposal

-Promoting the annotation as is as an opaque string the most direct path, but precludes any future enhancements to the concept.
+Promoting the annotation as it is currently defined as an opaque string is the most direct path but precludes any future enhancements to the concept.

 An alternative is to create a new resource `IngressClass` to take its place.
 This resource will serve a couple of purposes: